 No church is built near the Cathedral Wash area.
 Nor did missionaries traverse the slot canyon, paving the path for many others to follow their lead.
 The trail was named after Cathedral Rock.
 Sitting at the head of the slot canyon, the odd formation reminds of an intricate house of worship.

-The Cathedral Wash Trail starts in Glen Canyon National Recreation Area and takes the hikers all the way to the Colorado River, running through Grand Canyon National Park.
+The Cathedral Wash Trail starts in Glen Canyon National Recreation Area and takes the hikers all the way to the Colorado River that runs through Grand Canyon National Park.

 Access to Cathedral Wash is Free

-Certainly, you need the pay entrance fee to access Glen Canyon National Recreation Area.
+You need to pay entrance fee to access Glen Canyon National Recreation Area.
 Apart from it, the hike along the Cathedral Wash Trail doesn’t require anything but some scrambling skills.
 With that said, the Cathedral Wash hike is a great free alternative to popular Antelope Canyon.

 Colorado River at Its Cleanest